Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/browser-search-engine.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Open WebUI team.
-It serves only as a demonstration on how to customize Open WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage WebUI team.
+It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 # Browser Search Engine Integration

-Open WebUI allows you to integrate directly into your web browser.
-This tutorial will guide you through the process of setting up Open WebUI as a custom search engine, enabling you to execute queries easily from your browser's address bar.
+Sage WebUI allows you to integrate directly into your web browser.
+This tutorial will guide you through the process of setting up Sage WebUI as a custom search engine, enabling you to execute queries easily from your browser's address bar.

-## Setting Up Open WebUI as a Search Engine
+## Setting Up Sage WebUI as a Search Engine

 ### Prerequisites